 Member Since: 2021

-Dr. Howard Stevenson is the Constance Clayton Professor of Urban Education, Professor of Africana Studies, Human Development & Quantitative Methods Division, Graduate School of Education at the University of Pennsylvania.
-He is Director of the Racial Empowerment Collaborative, which promotes racial literacy in education, health, and community institutions and former Co-Director of Forward Promise which funds community based organizations serving health needs of boys and young men of color.
-Two NIH funded projects explore the benefits of racial literacy and culturally responsive interventions.
-The PLAAY (Preventing Long-term Anger and Aggression in Youth) Project uses basketball and group therapy to help youth manage in-the-moment stress that leads to violence.
-The SHAPE-UP: Barbers Building Better Brothers Project with Drs.
-Lorretta and John Jemmott, training Black barbers as health educators to teach Black emerging adult males to reduce their risk of — HIV/STDS and retaliation violence — while they are cutting hair.
+Dr. Howard Stevenson is the Constance Clayton Professor of Urban Education and Africana Studies, Human Development & Quantitative Methods Division, Graduate School of Education at the University of Pennsylvania.
+He is Director of the Racial Empowerment Collaborative, designed to promote racial literacy in education, health, and community institutions.
+His intervention research has focused on teaching emotional regulation skills during aggression challenges to African-American youth during basketball play and training African-American barbers to provide health education to African American young adult males to reduce violence retaliation.
+Key to this racial healing work is the use of culture and racial literacy to reduce in-the-moment threat reactions and improve decision-making.
 He is a nationally recognized clinical psychologist on negotiating racial conflicts for educators, parents, and students in independent and public K-12 schooling based on his book, Promoting Racial Literacy in Schools: Differences that Make a Difference.
 Dr. Stevenson received the 2020 Gittler Prize, by Brandeis University, for outstanding and lasting scholarly contributions to racial, ethnic, and/or religious relations.
-In 2021, he was elected to the National Academy of Education (NAED).
-Currently, he helps families use cultural and assertive coping strategies during face-to-face microaggressions by reducing in-the-moment threat reactions, increasing access to memory, physical mobility, and voice, and preventing long-term health detriment.